p5electronics/website/src/blog/2024/firstpost.md

 I have to say, prior to launching this website, I never really thought I was the type to blog about STEM topics so freely as a hobby (I also never thought I would commit to writing a website in the first place because I absolutely *despise* web development).

 Who am I?
-I'm an engineer who's finally learning to embrace his surroundings.
+I'm someone who's finally learning to embrace his surroundings.

 At the time of writing this blog, I’m a senior in undergrad who has completed all the big, scary weed-out courses and gained some internship experience.
 When I started college, I believed that excelling on paper, by earning As in all my classes and joining clubs, was the key to success.
 While this approach worked on the surface, I found myself taking many hits as I put in excessive effort to keep up with classes and balance my portfolio.